jonathandannel/secondcloset/README.md

 Similar to create, you may change `pricingPlan`, `pricingDetails`, or `basePrice` here.
 By sending an object mapping.

+### TODO: Encountered a bug with previous plans leaving behind old `pricingDetails`.
+Will be fixed in next release.

+For now, you may effectively remove a field by setting it to `null`.

 ```json
 {
   "customerId": "pinterest",